krishna13052001/engage-sutudent-welfare/README.md

 # Student Welfare Protrol

 Hi,
-My name is Sathya Krishna, as a part of the Microsoft engage mentorship program, I have built a Student Welfare portal where it can be used in any university for managing different activities related to the university.
+My name is Sathya Krishna, as a part of the Microsoft engage mentorship program, I have built a Student Welfare portal which it can be used in any university for managing different activities related to the university.

 ## Table of contents
 * [Author](#Author)